SurvivalHacking/Meteovision/README.md

 Aggiornamenti / Updates
 V1.1 - 09/2025 - L'inserimento della città manualemnte via WEB non funzionava / Manually entering the city via the WEB did not work

 V1.2 - 09/2025 - Aggiunta la possibilità di vedere la previsione del giorno corrente / del giorno dopo e del giorno dopo ancora, mediante menù di configurazione WEB / Added the ability to view the forecast for the current day, the following day, and the day after that via the WEB configuration menu

 V1.3 - 10/2025 - Non erano gestite diverse tipologie di meteo tipo Neve da 600 a 699 e nebbia fumo e altre condizioni particolari da 700 a 799 / Different types of weather conditions such as snow from 600 to 699 and fog, smoke, and other special conditions from 700 to 799 were not managed.

 V1.4 - 10/2025 - Aggiunta scritta in mezzo alle due icone per evidenziare il giorno relativo alle previsioni / Text added between the two icons to highlight the day relating to the forecast.

+Nella cartella stampe 3D bambulab c'è un nuovo set di icone migliorate. / There is a new set of improved icons in the bambulab 3D prints folder.